versionize/versionize/README.md

   --changelog-all                      Include all commits in the changelog not just fix, feat and breaking changes --commit-suffix                      Suffix to be added to the end of the release commit message (e.g. [skip ci]) -p|--pre-release                     Release as pre-release version with given pre release label.
+  -a|--aggregate-pre-releases          Include all pre-release commits in the changelog since the last full version.

 Commands:
   inspect                              Prints the current version to stdout